Software projects often span across several GitHub repositories, so naturally, your task boards and reports should too!

 Connecting repositories is easy.
 First, navigate to the first repository you want to connect.
-Visit the Board, click Repositories (at the top of the Board), then select Merge another repository.
+Visit the Board, click Repos dropdown at the top left of the Board, then select Merge another repository.

-Next, it's time to set up the structure of this new Multi-Repo Board.
+After confirming the repository you'd like to connect, it's time to set up the structure of this new Multi-Repo Board.
 You'll be presented with a preview screen where you can drag and drop pipelines to determine how they will be merged.
-You can always fine-tune these settings later.
+When merging Boards together, the pipelines across both Boards become one.

 Let's say you have two pipelines: “QA” and “Review”.
 Though their names are different, they serve the same purpose, so you'll want to merge them together into one pipeline.
 When these pipelines are merged, the “QA” pipeline's issues will appear in the “Review” pipeline.